zack-bitcoin/amoveo/docs/compile.md

 sh install.sh
 ```
 Start your node with this script:
 ```
 sh start.sh
 ```
-Then open this URL in your browser: http://localhost:3011/login.html
+Open this URL in your browser: http://localhost:3011/login.html (works only on localhost)

-When you are done, you can turn the node off by clicking "halt" in your browser, or by running this command in the flying fox command line interface:
+When you are done, you can turn the node off by clicking "halt" in your browser, or by running this command in the aeternity command line interface:

 ```
 testnet_sup:stop()